NEFU-TreeRingLab/BTRtools/README.md

 BTRtools is a simple interactive interface on R developed based on Shiny to facilitate model parameterization.

-note：使用之前请安装 Rpackage: rBTR

-Please install the R package "rBTR" before using it.
+note：Please install the R package "rBTR" before using it.

 ## Installation